hyperledger/fabric/docs/source/commands/peerlifecycle.md

 ## peer lifecycle chaincode commit
 ```
-Commit the chaincode definition on the channel.
+[DEPRECATED] Commit the chaincode definition on the channel.
+Instead of this command, use "peercli lifecycle chaincode commit".

 Usage:
   peer lifecycle chaincode commit [flags]